0%

 Black Canary smiled.
 “The way these guys shoot?
 No problem!”

-Sonya shook her head but did as told.
+Sonya shook her head but raced away.

 While writing this fanfiction, I used Green Ronin’s Mutants and Masterminds, 3rd Edition RPG, to leave some things to chance.
 Check it out!